ccallawa/alyvix_doc/test_case_building/designer_strings.rst

   * :bolditalic:`Full text:`  The source is the entire text found in a :iconlink:`gloss|region of interest|../glossary.html#glossary-region-of-interest` specified by the earlier test case object
-  * :bolditalic:`Grouping with Regular Expressions:`  Insert substrings by applying a *grouped regular expression* to the string scraped from a region of interest
   * :bolditalic:`Mapping extracted text:`  Given a :iconlink:`gloss|map|../glossary.html#glossary-map`
     extract text from a region of interest, pass it to the map, and insert the map's output value as specified by a later test case object